-If coolant is added in the coolant reservoir, check the level in the radiator too.
+If coolant is added in the coolant reservoir check the level in the radiator too.
 Add coolant if necessary.

-In order to avoid potential burns, do not remove the radiator cap if the engine is hot.
+To prevent burning yourself do not remove the radiator cap if the engine is hot.

-NOTE: A cooling system that frequently requires coolant is the indication of leaks or engine problems.
+NOTE: A cooling system that frequently reguires coolant is the indication of leaks or engine problems.
 See an authorized Bombardier ATV dealer.